 Now these are pretty typical.
 I'm going back a ways because I know there are modern kind of deliverance movements, Neil Anderson and all those kinds of things and it's just everywhere today.
 But it kind of has its roots in that kind of thinking, and again, they have to admit that it's not in the Bible.
 I think it's a failure to understand the doctrine of deliverance again which I'll address a little bit tonight.

 When Jesus came, He delivered people from demons.
 And there's no clear example in the Bible where a demon ever inhabited or invaded a true believer.
-I mean, Satan can work on the minds of people, there's question about Ananias and Sapphira when Satan placed in their heart a lie to the Holy Spirit.
+I mean, Satan can work on the minds of people.
+There's question about Ananias and Sapphira when Satan placed in their heart a lie to the Holy Spirit.
 Were they real believers?
 Were they not?
 We can't be certain about that.
 What was the nature of that?
 Was it demon possession as such?
-It doesn't seem to be, it doesn't manifest the characteristics of that, but they could have been believers influenced by Satan.
-We don't see in the New Testament epistles any place where a demon has inhabited literally indwelt, controlled and tormented, which is the three characteristics of demon possession, a believer.
+It doesn't seem to be, it doesn't manifest the characteristics of that, but they could have been believers being influenced by Satan.
+We don't see in the New Testament epistles any place where a demon’s inhabited literally indwelt, controlled and tormented, which is the three characteristics of demon possession, a believer.
 Further, never in the New Testament epistles are believers warned about the possibility of being inhabited by demons.
-No verse that says, "Watch out, if you mess up the door can be kicked open and you're going to get invaded by demons who are going to set up residence."
-Never in the New Testament do we see anybody rebuking demons, binding demons or casting demons out of a true believer.
+No verse that says, "Watch out, if you mess up the door can be kicked open and you're going to get invaded by demons who are going to res...set up residence."
+Never in the New Testament do we see anybody rebuking demons, binding demons, or casting demons out of a true believer.

 Furthermore, the epistles of the New Testament never instruct believers to cast out demons out of anybody, believers or unbelievers.
-Christ and the apostles were the only ones who cast out demons, the 70 and the apostles, and in every case the demon-possessed people were unbelievers.
-And it never says that the demon-possessed people even believed, or even repented.
-They did it, Jesus, the apostles, the 70, to show that the Kingdom of God had come.
-Jesus says that, I think it's the eleventh chapter of Luke, He says, "Look, if I'm casting out demons, the Kingdom of God is here."
+Christ and the apostles were the only ones who cast out demons, the seventy and the apostles, and in every case the demon-possessed people were unbelievers.
+And it never says that the demon-possessed people even believed, or...or even repented.
+They did it, Jesus, the apostles, the seventy, to show that the Kingdom of God had come.
+Jesus says that, I think it's the 11th chapter of Luke, He says, "Look, if I'm casting out demons, the kingdom of God is here."
 It was God who threw them out of heaven to start with and if you see Me throwing them out again, you know it's God again.

-Colossians 1:13 says, "God delivered us from the domain of darkness and took us right out of there and transferred us into the Kingdom of His beloved Son."
+And Colossians 1:13 says, "God delivered us from the domain of darkness and took us right out of there and transferred us into the kingdom of His beloved Son."
 That's why we are more than conquerors in Christ.
-That's why we always triumphant in Christ Jesus.
+That's why we always triumph in Christ Jesus.
 That's why 1 John 2:13 says, "We have overcome the wicked one."
-And 1 John 4:4, "Greater is He that is in us than he that is in the world."
+And 1 John 4:4: "Greater is He that is in us than he that is in the world."
 Where is Satan and his demons?
 They're in the world.
 Who's in us?
 God.

 Demons can take up residence in non-believers and they did that in an escalating fashion during the time of Christ, at least they manifested it in an escalated fashion.
 As I said, they like to stay hidden but under the confrontation of Jesus, they just literally blew their cover.
 They were just traumatized.
-And as I said last time, the victims of demon possession are not necessarily the most evil people, sometimes children were possessed, as we shall see in the New Testament.
-And they're not to be confused with people who somehow aren't functioning normally, mentally, because every time Jesus confronted a demon, the conversation was always comprehensible and rational cause you're dealing with a rational being in dealing with a demon.
-Somebody who is completely spaced out, flipped out, incomprehensible, talking double talk, nonsense is...you're probably not engaging a demon.
+And as I said last time, the victims of demon possession are not necessarily the most evil people.
+Sometimes children were possessed, as we shall see in the New Testament.
+And they're not to be confused with people who somehow aren't functioning normally, mentally, because every time Jesus confronted a demon, the conversation was always comprehensible and rational because you're dealing with a rational being in dealing with a demon.
+Somebody who is completely spaced out, flipped out, incomprehensible, talking double talk, nonsense, you're probably not engaging a demon.

 The point of the text is that Jesus meets this demon-possessed situation and totally dominates the demon.
 The demon panics under the preaching of the gospel because the gospel raids the kingdom.
 The gospel steals the man that he's living in and plying his wicked influences and so the demon panics under the preaching.

 Let me tell you something.
-People run around, "I cast you out, I bind you," that doesn't do a thing to any demon anywhere, anytime.
-If they laugh, they laugh at that...exorcisms, human manipulations, like Acts, you know, the sons of Sceva going around...they were Jewish exorcists, you know, they had these little incantations, chants and formulas and the demon said, "Jesus we know, and Paul we know, but who are you?
-We're not impressed."
-Basically.
-They shudder not under human manipulation, they shudder under the power of the gospel because the gospel goes into the kingdom and raids it.
+People run around, "I cast you out, I bind you."
+That doesn't do a thing to any demon anywhere, anytime.
+If they laugh, they laugh at that, exorcisms, human manipulations.
+Just like Acts, you know, the sons of Sceva going around...
+They were Jewish exorcists, you know, they had these little incantations, chants and formulas and the demon said, "Jesus we know, and Paul we know, but who are you?”
+We're not impressed, basically.
+They shudder not under human manipulation; they shudder under the power of the gospel because the gospel goes into the kingdom and raids it.
 The gospel goes into the house, ties up the strong man and plunders his goods.
 That's what smashes their fortresses.
 I said, that's...that's what frees the souls of their captives and brings them to Christ.

 Well why would he ask that?
 Because that's exactly what he expected.
 The coming of the Messiah was to include the total end to the demonic activity.
 And then all the demons would be thrown into the lake of fire.